The top 10 youngest goalscorers in Bundesliga history

 Age: 17 years, six months and 24 days

 Musiala became Bayern's youngest ever player in the Bundesliga at just 17 years and 115 days old when he featured against Freiburg on the penultimate weekend of the 2019/20 season.
-He followed that by becoming the Bavarian club's all-time youngest goalscorer, smashing the record set by an 18-year-old Roque Santa Cruz, with the eighth goal in an 8-0 demolition of Schalke on the opening day of 2020/21.
-The half-English, half-German midfielder only joined the club in summer 2019, from Chelsea.
+He followed that by becoming the Bavarian club's all-time youngest goalscorer at the time, smashing the record set by an 18-year-old Roque Santa Cruz, with the eighth goal in an 8-0 demolition of Schalke on the opening day of 2020/21.
+The half-English, half-German midfielder only joined the club in summer 2019 from Chelsea.

 Age: 17 years, six months and 30 days

 Pulisic was the trailblazer for the current generation of American talents taking the Bundesliga by storm.
 The attacker from Hershey in Pennsylvania made his first league appearance for Dortmund in January 2016, and was at the time the youngest American to feature in the German top flight.